International College of Hotel Management

 In sessions students should participate fully by contributing to discussions and debate to assist them in forming their own opinions.
 Students who do not understand a particular topic or are having trouble keeping up with the workload, are expected to approach the teaching staff, year coordinators, study support staff or Student Welfare Manager for assistance.

 From uniforms and timetables to organising graduation ceremonies, ICHM’s administration staff are on hand to assist with all general student enquiries.
-Principal Dr. Ian Whyte and Deputy Principal Dr. George Brown lead the administration team and teaching staff in the delivery of the ICHM programs.
+Acting Principal Dr. George Brown and Acting Director Academic Kellie Lumsden lead the administration team and teaching staff in the delivery of the ICHM programs.